 Ram Navami is the last day of Vasant Navaratri.
 Associated with the worship of Goddess Durga and Lord Rama, this is one of the most prominent Hindu festivals.

 According to the Hindu customs, Ram Navami is the day to commemorate the birthday of Lord Vishnu’s seventh incarnation, Lord Rama.
-It is an annual Hindu festival which falls on the Shukla Paksha Navami (ninth day of Shukla Paksha) in the month of Chaitra.
+It is an annual Hindu festival that falls on the Shukla Paksha Navami (ninth day of Shukla Paksha) in the month of Chaitra.
 In general, the festival falls in the month of March or April every year according to the Gregorian calendar.

-The festival of Ram Navami is a spring festival with significant importance to the Vaishnavism custom of Hindu religion.
-Lord Rama is the seventh avatar of Lord Vishnu and son of Dasaratha, the King of Ayodhya, and Queen Kaushalya.
+The festival of Ram Navami is a spring festival with significant importance to the Vaishnavism custom of the Hindu religion.
+Lord Rama is the seventh avatar of Lord Vishnu and the son of Dasaratha, the King of Ayodhya, and Queen Kaushalya.

 The name of this festival draws its roots from the birth of Lord Rama.
 In accordance with the Rama Katha, this day is known as RamNavami because on this day Shree Ram takes birth on the ninth Shukla Paksha of Chaitra month.

 On this day, Hindu devotees visit the temple, perform aarti, observe fast, and worship Shree Ram.

 Hindu mythologies tell us the incarnation of Gods takes place to restore our beliefs in goodness.
 The incarnation of Lord Vishnu as Shree Ram has the same significance for Hindus.

 In the Tetra Yug, Lord Ram takes birth to end the brutal demons from the earth.
 He takes birth to end the rule of demon king Ravana and end cruelty of other demons.